The Serkong Dorjee Chang Academy, Swoyambhu Nepal.

 Serkong Dorjee Chang Academy Today

-This 60 monks learn many kinds of subjects like Tibetan and English languages, memorizing sutras and tantras, Dharma mudra, debating, chanting and Tibetan prayers, making Mandala.
+The around 60 resident monks learn many kinds of subjects like Tibetan and English languages, memorizing sutras and tantras, Dharma mudra, debating, chanting and Tibetan prayers, making Mandala.
 Their main subject is Buddhist Philosophies of Nalanda tradition, which is being studied at major monasteries of Tibet and they spend most of their time on Buddhist canons.

 They are also involved in many kinds of religious and administrative activities.
 As daily routine, they gather at their praying hall to hold group pray, and on some occasions, they perform different kinds of religious dance.